Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/before-you-begin.md

 `ACCOUNT_ID` | The account ID (same as `NEXMO_API_KEY`) for the account you want to generate reports, or retrieve records for.
 `PRODUCT` | Specifies the product for which reports and records are obtained.
 Can be one of `SMS`, `VOICE-CALL`, `VERIFY-API`, `NUMBER-INSIGHT`, `MESSAGES` or `CONVERSATIONS`.
 `REQUEST_ID` | When you request creation of report asynchronously, a `request_id` for the report generation is returned.
+`DATE_START` | Date of time window from when you want to start gathering records in ISO-8601 format.
+`DATE_END` | Date of time window from when you want to stop gathering records in ISO-8601 format.

 ## Product